Congenital toxoplasmosis: Clinical features and diagnosis

 Congenital toxoplasmosis occurs throughout the world.
 The prevalence varies geographically according to the risk of primary Toxoplasma infection in women of child-bearing age [1-3].
 (See "Toxoplasmosis and pregnancy", section on 'Incidence'.)

 The highest rates of infection with T. gondii have been reported in Europe, Central America, Brazil, and Central Africa .
 The environment plays a key role in perpetuating the life cycle of T. gondii, and warm, humid climates are ideal.
 In parts of Central America, seropositivity starts around one year of age, when children begin playing in contaminated soil, and it reaches 50 to 75 percent by adolescence.
 In other areas, transmission occurs primarily through the ingestion of undercooked meat.
 In these areas, depending on eating customs, seropositivity may begin in adolescence (or sooner) and can continue throughout adulthood.
 In many parts of the world, the pattern is mixed.
-(See "Toxoplasmosis in immunocompetent hosts", section on 'Prevalence of infection'.)
+(See "Toxoplasmosis in immunocompetent hosts", section on 'Prevalence'.)

 - Berger F, Goulet V, Le Strat Y, Desenclos JC.
 Toxoplasmosis among pregnant women in France: risk factors and change of prevalence between 1995 and 2003.
 Rev Epidemiol Sante Publique 2009; 57:241.